johnboyes/example-synthetic-monitor/README.md

 SyntheticMonitor.new.monitor_on_varying_slack_channels spec_slack_pairs
 ```

-There is only one spec in this example repository:
+There is just the one spec in this example repository:

 ```ruby
 scenario "monitor example.com" do